bigskysoftware/htmx/www/content/essays/another-real-world-react-to-htmx-port.md

 * They reduced the **code base size** by **61%** (31237 LOC to 12044 LOC)
 * They reduced the **total number of files** by **72%** (588 files to 163 files)
+* They reduced the **total number of file types** by **38%** (18 file types to 11 file types)
 * Subjectively, development velocity felt at least **5X** faster
 * Rather than prototyping in Figma and then porting to HTML, UX development was done directly in HTML

 ## Analysis

 Once again we have some eye-popping results.
-This is because of the fact that the OpenUnited application is extremely amenable to hypermedia: like Contexte, it is a content-focused application that shows lots of text and images.
+This is because the OpenUnited application is extremely amenable to hypermedia: like Contexte, it is a content-focused application that shows lots of text and images.

 This experience again demonstrates that, for at least a certain class of web applications, htmx and the hypermedia